 Invitatory, Hymn, Antiphons, Psalms and Versicles of that feria.
-[243].
+[263].

 First Lesson.
-(Augustine, Homily 47.)2
+(Augustine, Homily 47.)

 Ercy, dearly beloved brethren, is the remedy of sins.
 This is the very thing which delivereth from death: and suffereth not man to go into destruction.
-This indeed alone is a defence in the day of judgment, the Apostle James saying, Mercy exalteth itself above judgment.
-Indeed judgment without mercy:

-destruction.
-This indeed judgment between without mercy:

-mercy.
-So great ought mercy to be, which receiveth, not which spurneth: which cleanseth sins, not which opresseth the soul.
-Through such <mercy> let thou make God indebted to thee: not by such which maketh thee guilty before the Lord.
-According to the justice of thy3 works: not according to the deeds of others.
+This indeed alone is a defence in the day of judgment, with the Apostle James saying, Mercy exalteth itself above judgment.
+Indeed judgment without mercy: <be> unto him which sheweth not mercy.
+So great ought mercy to be, which receiveth, not which spurneth: which cleanseth sins, not which opresseth Through such <mercy> let thou make God indebted to thee: not by such which maketh thee guilty before the Lord.
+According to the justice of thy works: not according to the deeds of others.
 But.

-\mathbb{R} .
+$\mathbb{R}$ .
 [1.]
 That the gates of paradise. (iv.)
-939.
+946.